top of page

-How do you convince someone in management who has done things a certain way their whole careers to get out of his comfort zone and embrace a totally different way of doing things?
+So how do you convince someone who has done things a certain way their whole careers to get out of his comfort zone and embrace a whole new ecosystem?

-And had it been another company not as big as Apple championing such an initiative, would they also be able to headhunt and convince someone of similar calibre to drive this innovation?
+Say if this initiative was championed by another company with a brand and scale much smaller than Apple, would they also be able to headhunt and convince someone of a similar calibre to drive this innovation?

 Businesses in their early phases struggle with sourcing for capital and achieving profitability.
 But once they have crossed that chasm and survive, they then have to deal with grabbing other important resources such as attracting and retaining talent.

-Vaccines work that way: Bring in a small enough dose of a foreign agent to the body without killing it, allowing the host to learn and adapt.
+Vaccines work in this way: Introduce a foreign agent to the system, a dose small enough without killing the host, allowing it to learn and adapt.
 There will be discomfort.
-But over time, you will grow and acquire immunity.
+But over time, the idea is to acquire immunity and become stronger.

 Professional experiences, both good and bad, follow a person around for a long time.